 - 1/4 cup warm water (56 grams)

 - 2 1/2 cups all-purpose flour (325 grams)

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt plus another 1/4 teaspoon if desired

-- 4 tablespoons room temperature unsalted butter, cut into pieces (56 grams)
+- 4 tablespoons unsalted butter or salted** cut into pieces (56 grams)

-- Mix the flour, sugar, yeast, baking powder, and salt in a large mixing bowl or in the bowl of a food processor.
+- Mix the remaining sugar, flour, baking powder, baking soda and salt in a large mixing bowl.

-- Scatter the shortening and butter over the dry mixture, and with a pastry cutter or your fingers, work the fat into the flour mixture until crumbly (or process until crumbly).
+- Scatter the shortening and butter pieces over the dry mixture, and with a pastry cutter or your fingers OR a fork, work the fat into the flour mixture until crumbly.